Contrastive Geometric Learning Unlocks Unified Structure- and Ligand-Based Drug Design

 \subsection{Ligand-Based Training Datasets}

-For the training on the ligand-based data, we employed the MERGED dataset introduced in SPRINT \citep{mcnutt2024sprint}, which integrates data from PubChem \citep{kin2025pubchem}, BindingDB \citep{gilson2015bindingdb}, and ChEMBL \citep{gaulton2011chembl}.
-We use the combined MERGED training and test splits as the basis for our training set and keep the same validation split as \citep{mcnutt2024sprint}.
-For each protein in the dataset, we used an available 3D structure from the PDB; if none was available, we generated an AlphaFold2 \citep{jumper_highly_2021} structure.
-To prevent information leakage, proteins with more than 90\% sequence identity to any test protein were excluded, using MMSeqs2 \citep{steinegger_mmseqs2_2017} with a coverage threshold of 0.8.
-The number of unique proteins and total data points for each task subset can be found in Table \ref{tab:train_val_datasets}.
+For training on ligand-based data, we employed the MERGED dataset \citep{golts2024large, mcnutt2024sprint}, which integrates data from PubChem \citep{kim2025pubchem}, BindingDB \citep{gilson2015bindingdb}, and ChEMBL \citep{gaulton2011chembl}.
+We use the combined MERGED training and test splits as the basis for our training set and keep the same validation split as \citet{mcnutt2024sprint}.
+For each protein in the dataset, we used an available 3D structure from the PDB; if none was available, we used an AlphaFold2 \citep{jumper2021alphafold} structure instead.
+To prevent information leakage, proteins with more than 90\% sequence identity to any test protein were excluded, using MMSeqs2 \citep{steinegger2017mmseqs2} with a coverage threshold of 0.8.
+The number of unique proteins, unique ligands and total data points for each task subset can be found in Table \ref{tab:train_val_datasets}.